 It is always a good idea to double-check the cleaning instructions for your brand of composite decking boards before cleaning so you don’t do anything that will void the warranty.
 If you have a composite deck installed in your home or commercial property, a simple soapy water solution with a pressure cleaner should do the trick.
 However, some composite decking comes with cleaning guidelines and require more effort to maintain than others.

 A few factors will dictate how often you need to clean and what type of cleaning is required: the season and location, along with how much traffic the deck gets and if debris tends to accumulate on it.

-Preventative cleaning is definitely a better option that reactive cleaning to undo damage if you want your deck in top shape.
+Preventative cleaning is definitely a better option than reactive cleaning to undo the damage if you want your deck in top shape.

 Keep a simple cleaning routine

 Most composite board manufacturers suggest a weekly or monthly cleaning to keep the deck as clean as possible.
 This can be as simple as a quick once-over with a broom to clean off dirt, leaves, and other accumulated materials.

 For larger decks or in autumn, when there may be a large amount of leaves that need to be removed and cleared, you may find using a leaf blower easier.
 For decks with a lot of dirt accumulation, use a high pressure water cleaner to hose the dirt off.